 How is white rice different from brown rice?

-White rice is rice that has had its bran (the fiberous outer layer) and germ (the nutritious core) removed during processing, making the taste, texture, coloring and nutrition breakdown of white rice different from that of brown rice.
+White rice is rice that has had its bran (the fiberous outer layer) and germ (the nutritious core) removed during processing, making the taste, texture, color and nutrition breakdown of white rice different from that of brown rice.
 Due to this, it is not surprising that the nutrient value of white rice is different from brown rice as is seen below.